OPALE-dev/DcmSwift/README.md

 ## Using binaries

-The DcmSwift package embbed some binaries known as `DcmPrint`, `DcmAnonymize`, `DcmEcho`, etc. which you can compile and use as follow:
+The DcmSwift package embbed some binaries known as `DcmPrint`, `DcmAnonymize`, `DcmEcho`, etc. which you can build as follow:

-    swift build -c debug
+    swift build

-    // or
+To build release binaries:

     swift build -c release